 This course is the second of two courses in the Sophomores-Serve program and investigates the larger contexts and interconnectedness of individual service placements.
 A major component of this course is learning to present service-learning experiences and research findings to multiple audiences such as peers, community organizations, and policy-makers to effect change.
-Written and oral communication is strengthened through development of infographics, policy briefs, or white papers.
+Written and oral communication is strengthened through the development of infographics, policy briefs, or white papers.
 Students reflect upon the service-learning experience, summarize lessons learned to share with the incoming group of Sophomores-Serve students, and consider building upon the service placement to become an Honors Thesis.

 Soph-Serve is offered to current first-year Honors College students of any major and is a great match for students interested in public policy, science, and issues related to the food environment.